Co-Founders and Directors

 Jim Clark: Jim taught biology, AP biology and honors anatomy and physiology at Arroyo High School in the San Lorenzo Unified School District, for 32 years.
 He was the founder and director for the Academy of Health and Medicine, a small learning community at Arroyo.
 He is currently serving as the TK-12 district science coordinator, overseeing the implementation of the Next Generation Science Standards.
-Among many other achievements, Jim is currently on the reading committee for the California Next Generation Science Standards framework, working with Howard Hughes Medical Institute on curriculum development, and serves as a curriculum and classroom specialist for the Knowles Science Teachers’ Foundation.
+Among many other achievements, Jim is currently on the reading committee for the California Next Generation Science Standards framework, working with Howard Hughes Medical Institute on curriculum development, and serves as a curriculum and classroom specialist for the Knowles Teacher Initiative (KSTF).
 He is on the board of directors for the California Institute for Biodiversity where he coordinates curriculum and professional development.
-Jim has received international recognition for his work around growth mindset and classroom culture through KQED Mindshift.
+Jim has received international recognition for his work around growth mindset and classroom culture through KQED Mindshift, as well as on transformative teaching through AAAS (AAAS Spotlight) and UC Berkeley (Transformative Teaching Talk).
 He was awarded Teacher of the Year in 2008 for Alameda County, and serves on the UC Berkeley Graduate School of Education advisory board.

 What’s being said about Next Gen Science Innovations: